-This low fodmap electrolyte drink for dehydration with lemon, honey and coconut water contains the essential electrolytes to rehydrate the body and can be enjoyed on the low fodmap diet in the appropriate serving size.
-Sodium and potassium are crucial electrolytes for dehydration.
+This low fodmap electrolyte drink with lemon, maple syrup, and coconut water contains the essential electrolytes to rehydrate the body and is suitable for the low fodmap diet.
+It should be well tolerated by people with irritable bowel syndrome and IBS symptoms when consumed in the appropriate serving size.

-The low fodmap electrolyte drink recipe is one of the best low fodmap drinks for dehydration and a great way to hydrate the body with natural electrolytes from coconut water, Himalayan salt, and lemons.
+The low fodmap electrolyte drink recipe is one of the best drinks for dehydration and a great way to hydrate the body with natural electrolytes from coconut water, Himalayan salt, and lemons.
+It is free of artificial sweeteners and high fodmap ingredients such as high fructose corn syrup which can trigger an IBS flare.

-The homemade electrolyte drink is fresh and zesty with the perfect amount of sweetness from the honey.
+The homemade electrolyte drink is fresh and zesty, with the perfect amount of sweetness from the maple syrup.
 The peel of one lemon is used in this electrolyte drink for extra flavor and electrolytes.

-Citrus fruits, including lemon, lime, and oranges, are high in electrolytes, making them the perfect fruit for a homemade electrolyte drink for dehydration.
-The peel and pulp of citrus fruits contain higher amounts of electrolytes than just the fresh fruit.
+Citrus fruit, including lemon, lime, and oranges, are high in electrolytes, making them the perfect fruit for making your own electrolyte drinks.
+The peel and pulp of citrus fruits contain higher amounts of electrolytes than just the fresh fruit, which is why I included the rind of 1 whole lemon in the low fodmap beverage.
+Plus, it tastes incredible with lemon zest, which is low fodmap.

 Blending the peel and pulp of one lemon is fantastic for increasing the natural electrolyte composition.
 Coconut water is added to this electrolyte drink as it is particularly rich in electrolyte potassium.

 Adding a dash of Himalayan sea salt is an excellent source of sodium and trace minerals.
-Potassium and sodium are the primary electrolytes, and both are essential electrolytes for hydration.
+Potassium and sodium are the primary electrolytes; both are essential for hydration.

 What are the electrolytes in the body?